Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 - Building an ecosystem
 - Dividends to staking wallets

-CryptoLottery's organization will work towards becoming a fully DAO (self-sustaining decentralized organization).
+The CryptoLottery organization will work towards becoming a fully DAO (self-sustaining decentralized organization).

 # Vision
 Decentralized lotteries improve society